-PRHPCS is celebrating 5 years as a Society!
+PRHPCS is celebrated 5 years as a Society in 2021!

 Thank you to all that have supported us and continue to help us meet our goals!

 What We Have Been Up To in our first 5 years!

 - Development of policy and procedures for our board and committees

 - Develop social media – FaceBook & Website to advertise memorial service, workshops, courses and tips for hospice palliative care.